TudorTacal/CV/README.md

 I am highly adaptable to any environment.
 I start slowly, take my time to observe and analyse the system and once I understand how it works I relentlessly increase my contribution in small increments.
 In the last 3 years I have worked across multiple teams in different industries being both leader and follower, be it as a business owner while coordinating the members of my team or as a junior technical account manager, learning the ropes of the exciting world of online video.

-Since I moved in the UK I had the opportunity to collaborate with people from all over the world and assured that principles like: respect, motivation and productivity are universally appreciated regardless of the country or company.
-When my colleagues from StreamAMG told me that I motivated the entire team to learn to code and that I was an example of self improvement and determination I was very grateful because it meant I could make a difference despite of the junior position and the short time spent there.
+Since I moved in the UK I had the opportunity to collaborate with people from all over the world and assured that principles like: *respect*, *motivation* and *productivity* are universally appreciated regardless of the country or company.
+When my colleagues from StreamAMG told me that *I motivated the entire team to learn to code* and that I was an example of self improvement and determination I was very grateful because it meant I could make a difference despite of the junior position and the short time spent there.

-Now at Makers Academy, the ultimate team work environment, I feel myself under the perfect conditions to learn the complex and ever evolving web development technologies together with an entire community of like minded people.
+Last at Makers Academy, the *ultimate team work environment*, I found myself under the perfect conditions to learn the complex and ever evolving web development technologies together with an entire community of like minded people.
+And it was a thrill!

 ## Projects

 | Name | Description | Technologies | Timeframe | Testing |
 |---|---|---|---|---|
 |[Makers Instagram](https://github.com/TudorTacal/instagram-challenge)   | An Instagram clone  | Ruby on Rails, Ruby, Active Record, PostgreSQL, AWS   | 1 weekend   | RSpec, Capybara|